You want smart political talk without the meltdowns?

 Everything is doable.

-Not everything's gonna be done immediately.
+Not everything's going to be done immediately.

-I don't know how you actually get to the finish line and say, okay, we we got rid of all of them.
+And finding all of these terrorists, murderers, rapists, gang members, cartel members, I don't know how you actually get to the finish line and say, okay, we got rid of all of them because I don't think we know all of them that here.

-Don't forget there's a bunch of gotta ways.
+Don't forget there's a bunch of gotaways.

 We have no idea who they are.

-And it's and well, you're not treating this one perfectly.
+And it's, and, well, you're not treating this one perfectly.

-What about the due process right?
+What about their due process right?

-The language in that is very clear, codified by a Supreme Court ruling previously used by four presidents.
+And under the Alien Enemies Act, the language in that is very clear, codified by a Supreme Court ruling previously used by four presidents.

 The Supreme Court should uphold that precedent.

-And and the fact that they they are more concerned about the politics, the image, the look of it, is is beginning to concern me somewhat, even though the president has won about five of these cases, but this is not an easy thing to do.
+And the fact that they are more concerned about the politics, the image, the look of it, is beginning to concern me somewhat, even though the president has won about five of these cases.

-Now, the president also has to restore law and order and safety and security and refund police and get rid of these idiotic defund dismantled no bail laws.
+Now, the president also has to restore law and order and safety and security and refund police and get rid of these idiotic, defund, dismantled, no bail laws.

-And he's he's working on that mess, and it is a mess.
+And he's working on that mess.

 And Americans, you know, we have violent crime in this country on average 26 seconds.